-The question to consider with all of these is why they are dilemmas.
+Thus, the question to consider with all of the dilemmas is why they are dilemmas.
 Some, however, may not seem to be dilemmas at all.
 Also, while it is common in modern ethics to address dilemmas merely in order to propose theories to resolve them, it must be considered that dilemmas may betray a structure to ethics that means they cannot be resolved.
 Dilemmas are dilemmas because they are, well, dilemmas.
 We're stuck with them.
 Most moralists or philosophers skip over the question of why they are dilemmas, from the conviction that we all want the dilemmas resolved and that this is the only significant issue.
 Such an attitude, however, is hopeless if it turns out that the nature of dilemmas is to remain dilemmas.

-If that is so, it provides important data for understanding the nature of ethical value.
+If that is so, however, dilemmas provide important data and clues for understanding the nature of moral, ethical, and even aesthetic value.
 Here, I take it especially to motivate the Polynomic Theory of Value.
 Analysis of the dilemmas can be found at The Generalized Structure of Ethical Dilemmas.
 The discussion provided here in some cases provides background, comparison, and may get into some of the relevant moral issues.
 Otherwise, analysis is provided at the linked page.

 Although I had a lot of objections to Grassian's book, I did like its structure, which featured dilemmas, historical theories in ethics, and then selected moral problems.
 One would expect that the theories would first be used to resolve, in their own way, the dilemmas and would then be applied to the following problems.
 However, the treatment seemed peculiar in that the dilemmas, once introduced, were never analyzed or discussed at all.
 The issue that seemed the most important to me, why they were dilemmas, was never even addressed.
 While Grassian may have thought it appropriate to leave that sort of thing to the reader, or the teacher, it is actually a matter of such significance and consequence that nothing else in ethics is properly treated without it.
 Even the current popularity of "trolleyology" does not seem to have much improved the approach of academic ethics in this respect.